GoGovApps/blog/docs/audits.md

 Our goal was to create a pattern that would allow us to audit records, and then enrich them with context as we continued to build out microservices.

-We implemented [Maxwell](https://github.com/zendesk/maxwell) to provide our infrastructure with three main areas of leverage:
+We implemented [Maxwell](https://github.com/zendesk/maxwell) to provide our infrastructure with three main capabilities:
 - Process audit logs
 - Process database changes to Elasticsearch
 - Potentially to process into a cache invalidation scheme (TBD)